 A recent review of randomized controlled trials found exercise had a beneficial effect on MS patients, and a study from University of Illinois researchers found that any exercise helped limit cognitive difficulties associated with MS.

-A second survey of existing research, this one published by German researchers in the EPMA Journal, similarly focused on ADLs, and made the point that exercise and physical therapy should be seen as part of the solution in a multimodal treatment plan that includes both drug-based and non-drug based treatment approaches such as occupational therapy and psychotherapy.
+Existing research published by German researchers in the EPMA Journal made the point that exercise and physical therapy should be seen as part of the solution in a MS patient’s rehabilitation treatment plan.

 Challenge: Rigidity and Fatigue from MS

 Theracycle Solution: The Theracycle’s motor makes the difference.
-It provides an ideal complement to traditional MS therapy treatments.
-Using the Theracycle at home enables you to control the environment so you can avoid overheating.
+It provides an ideal complement to traditional MS rehabilitation therapy treatments.
+Using the Theracycle at home for Multiple Sclerosis exercise enables you to control the environment so you can avoid overheating.